One Genre To Rule Them All – Classic Rock And J.R.R. Tolkien

 The list below showcases 10 different classic rock songs that are actually rooted in Tolkien’s literary universe, tunes composed and performed by several British rock bands of the 1960s and 1970s.
 Enjoy!

 Off of Pink Floyd’s debut album, ‘The Piper At The Gates of Dawn’ (which in turn is a reference to another fantasy book, ‘The Wind in the Willows’ by Kenneth Grahame), ‘The Gnome’ is a song with a profound Tolkien-ish atmosphere, both instrumentally and lyrically.

 9. Black Sabbath – The Wizard

-‘The Wizard’ is the second track that features on Black Sabbath’s eponymous 1970 studio album.
-The lyrics were written by Geezer Butler, the band’s bass player, who, at the time of the album’s recording sessions, was reading the Lord of the Rings trilogy.
+‘The Wizard’ is the second track that is featured on Black Sabbath’s eponymous 1970 studio album.
+The lyrics were written by Geezer Butler, the band’s bass player, who, at the time of the album’s recording sessions, was reading the Lord of the Rings trilogy by Tolkien.

 8. Rush – Rivendell

 Named after the namesake legendary fortified city of the Elves, ‘Rivendell’ is one of the songs which is included on Rush’s ‘Fly by Night’ album, released in 1975.
 The composition describes a tranquil, lush, and green Elven landscape full of magic and calm, wherein timekeeping is completely disregarded.